MAILBOXES FILLED WITH KINDNESS

 She is wife to Dan and mother to Delaney Jayne and Danica Jean.
 She knows for sure if she does nothing else well in her life this will matter and be enough.

-Monica is founder of Option EDS (the retreat) and dreams of building a permanent respite home for EDS warriors in Tucson, Arizona.
+Monica is the founder of Option EDS (the retreat) and dreams of building a permanent respite home for EDS warriors in Tucson, Arizona.

-Note Starters
+#PenToPaper: Note Starters for Every Day